embedded-graphics/embedded-graphics/MIGRATING-0.6-0.7.md

 ### Circle

 A circle is now defined by it's top-left corner and diameter.
+This has the advantage that circles with odd diameters are now also supported.

 ```diff
 // Create a circle centered around (30, 30) with a diameter of 20px